 - Stakeholder Engagement

-CRCT is committed to sustainability and incorporates the key principles of environment, social and governance in setting out its business strategies and operations.
+CRCT is committed to sustainability and incorporates the key principles of environment, social and governance (ESG) in setting its business strategies and operations.

 The Board sets CRCT's risk appetite, which determines the nature and extent of material risks that CRCT is willing to take to achieve its strategic and business objectives.
 The risk appetite incorporates ESG factors such as fraud, corruption and bribery, environment, health and safety.